Pacific Frameworks

 Environment

 This dimension addresses the relationships and uniqueness of Pacific people to their physical environment.
-The environment may be rural or an urban setting.
+The environment may be a rural or an urban setting.

 Time